Epigenetics and Non-Coding RNAs in Plants

 Common vetch (Vicia sativa) is a leguminous, annual crop plant that provides valuable soil nitrogen to farming systems and is a palatable, cheap, high protein feed source with potential as feed for livestock and humans.
 One significant reason of its limited agricultural use is that anti-nutritional compounds exist in seeds, especially β-cyano-alanine and γ-glutamyl-β-cyano-alanine (GBA), which has toxicity to monogastric animals, like poultry, pigs, and humans.

-We are using phylogenomics to identify candidate genes regulating toxin production and genome edit these genes to produce healthy (zero toxin) vetch.
+We are using phylogenomics to identify candidate genes regulating toxin production and genome to edit these genes using CRISPR/CAS9 to produce healthy (zero toxin) vetch.
 Honours, Masters and PhD projects are available on this topic.

 For a list of lab publications, please visit the researcher profile of Dr Iain Searle.